anov29/Recplace/README.md

 # Recplace
-A shell script that provides recursive replacing of keywords in specified files.
+A shell script that provides recursive find and replace.

+Originally created and tested in RHEL 8.